primaryobjects/AI-Programmer/README.md

 While the above code contains parsing errors, such as non-matching brackets, our simulation interpreter computes the result up until the program fails, so in the above case, the syntax error (which is later on in the code, after a solution is found) doesn't impact the fitness.

-You can try pasting the above code into a BF [interpreter](http://www.iamcal.com/misc/bf_debug/).
+You can try pasting the above code into an online [interpreter](http://www.iamcal.com/misc/bf_debug/).
 Click "Start Debugger", ignore the warnings, then click Run To Breakpoint.
 Note the output.

 If we trim off the excess code, we see the following syntactically-valid code: